Skip to main content

 Truthlocks Content Protection lets individual creators prove authorship of their work with cryptographic attestations anchored to an immutable transparency log.
 This guide covers the full flow: signing up, protecting content, managing protections, sharing proofs, and embedding badges.

-verify.truthlocks.com/signup.
-A personal issuer and signing key are auto-provisioned for your account. - Upload content on the Protect page.
+On the Protect page, select a file up to 50 MB.
 Your file is hashed client-side (SHA-256) — the file itself never leaves your browser.

-- Share proof via a public proof page, embeddable badge, or downloadable certificate.
+Share via a public proof page, embeddable badge, or downloadable certificate.

 Protecting Content via the API